-The Strawbery Banke Museum’s Candlelight Stroll, held during the first three weekends of December, welcomes guests to explore the museum’s historic neighborhoods and experience the sights, smells, and yummy sweet tastes of more than 350 years of holiday good cheer.
+The Strawbery Banke Museum’s Candlelight Stroll, held during tweekends of December, welcomes guests to explore the museum’s historic neighborhoods and experience the sights, smells, and yummy sweet tastes of more than 350 years of holiday good cheer.
 Kids’ activities abound and all are welcome to enjoy horse-drawn wagon rides, musical performers, caroling around the bonfire, and ice skating at Puddle Dock Pond.
 Children 4 and younger are admitted free of charge.

 If you’re heading to the White Mountains this month for some early season skiing, the region makes it easy to incorporate holiday fun.
 In Lincoln, not far from the slopes of Loon Mountain, hop aboard the Hobo Railroad for a special holiday-themed jaunt through the wintery landscape with Santa on board to visit with each family.
 Friendly elves will serve hot chocolate and cookies.
-This year’s Santa Train runs each weekend in December leading up to Christmas.
+This year’s Santa Train runs each weekend starting in late November leading up to Christmas in December.

 How about a trip to the North Pole, New Hampshire-style?
 With its glowing holiday lights and decor set against the snow-capped mountains, in December, Santa’s Village in Jefferson really lives up to its name.
 Open during select weekends in November and December, the venerable White Mountains’ theme park offers visits with Santa, a chance to sip hot cider with Mrs. Claus, and the unique opportunity to take a spin on many of the park’s rides.
 Weather-permitting, 15 plus rides will be in operation for holiday visitors, including the popular Rudy’s Rapid roller coaster.
 For skiing families, Jefferson is close to Bretton Woods.